-What is Monthly Recurring Revenue?Monthly Recurring Revenue (MRR) is the sum of all subscription revenue expressed as a monthly value.
+Monthly Recurring Revenue (MRR) is the sum of all subscription revenue expressed as a monthly value.
 For most companies, MRR is the sum of all new business subscriptions and upgrades (sometimes called expansion), minus downgrades (or contractions) and cancelled subscriptions.
 Though not a Generally Accepted Accounting Principle (GAAP) value, it's the Revenue equivalent used by every SaaS company.
 MRR is used interchangeably with ARR.

 How to calculate

 More about this metric

 MRR can be broken down into new MRR, Expansion MRR, Reactivation MRR, Contraction MRR, and Churned MRR.
 It is important to also track these segments separately because they can be a good indication of the company’s overall growth, where revenue is increasing or decreasing.